 In most cases, the sustainable credits earned will fund the cost of renewal of a restaurant’s annual Lightspeed subscription–a way to say thank you for collecting contributions that fund the planting of thousands of life saving fruit trees.

 Planting fruit trees helps communities in the developing world achieve food security and gain a sustainable income through agroforestry.
 The trees planted through diners’ contributions provide a sustainable food source for families, and a surplus they can sell.

 Moreover, the trees return nutrients to soils degraded from cash crops like tobacco, that rely heavily on chemical fertilisers.
 This leads to higher yields of more diverse crops, increased food security and healthier soils to support future harvests.

-Encouraging an alternative to paper receipts isn’t just good for the environment—it’s more convenient for your customers, too.
-If they ever need to consult their receipt to communicate with your or for their own bookkeeping, they just need to do a quick search in their email inbox.
+Encouraging an alternative to paper receipts isn’t just good for the environment, it’s more convenient for your customers, too.
+If they ever need to consult their receipt to communicate with you or for their own bookkeeping, they just need to do a quick search in their inbox.